-Singer.
-Born Arnold George Dorsey in Madras, India, on May 2, 1936.
-The second youngest of 10 children born to Mervyn and Olive Dorsey, Humperdinck spent the first 11 years of his life in Madras, where his father worked as an engineer.
+Born Arnold George Dorsey in Madras, India, on May 2, 1936, singer Engelbert Humperdinck scored several hits during the 1960s.
+He is the second youngest of 10 children born to Mervyn and Olive Dorsey; Humperdinck spent the first 11 years of his life in Madras, where his father worked as an engineer.
 In 1947, the future crooner moved with his family to England, where they settled in Leicester.

 A self-described dreamer and loner, Humperdinck dropped out of school at the age of 15.
 After a stint doing National Service in Germany, he began singing in men's clubs, but it was a hard way to make a living.
 Singing under the name Gerry Dorsey, Humperdinck scraped by financially.
 His financial pressures increased when he married his wife, Patricia.
 The couple eventually had four children together.

 In attempt to reinvent himself, the performer followed the advice of his new manager, who also oversaw fellow singer Tom Jones.
 His manager changed his name to Engelbert Humperdinck, the same name as the late 19th century German composer and creator of the opera Hansel and Gretel.
 Without any protest, the singer bought into the idea.
 "I had no choice," he later said of his name change.
 "I was a starving singer, and someone was giving me a chance to get on in the business."